vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 **1) Do audits reveal any concerning signs?**

 The [Peckshield audit report](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Phuture-FRPVault-v1.0.pdf) from August 2022 found 3 medium issues and 1 low severity issue.
 Issues were resolved with the exception of the powerful `VAULT_MANAGER_ROLE` privileges.
 Peckshield recommended the team transfer control to a DAO-like governance contract and impose protective measures such as timelocks.
-The team instead confirmed they plan to maintain the multisig governance.
+The team instead confirmed they plan to maintain the multi-sig governance.

 ## Appendix